How to Apply

 NOTE: Federal and Kentucky State Student Aid regulations require that your total financial

-If you are receiving additional funding from other sources, such as scholarships, we are required by the Federal and Kentucky State Student Aid Regulations to consider these resources when determining your awards.
+If you are receiving additional funding from other sources, such as scholarships, we are required by the Federal and Kentucky State Student Aid Regulations to consider these resources when determining your offers.
 If all sources of funding do not show on your award offer, you must notify our office in writing of the amount and source of the award.

 Beware of Scholarship & Financial Aid Scams